Projective, Sparse, and Learnable Latent Position Network Models: Proofs of Results and Supporting Lemmas

+where $\delta^z_{ij} = \|z_i - z_j\|$.
+Note that the standardized likelihood and non-standardized version of the likelihood are maximized by the same value of $z$ for a given $Y^n$.
+Going forward, we use the shorthand $\bl(z)$; $Y^n$ is implied.

-Going forward, we use the shorthand $\bl(z)$ because $Y^n$ is implied.
-In order to establish concentration of $||P^{\hat{z}(Y^n)} - P^{z}||_F^2$, we first establish concentration of related quantities.
+In order to establish concentration of $\|P^{\hat{z}(Y^n)} - P^{z}\|_F^2$, we first establish concentration of related quantities.
 Specifically, Lemma~\ref{boundingkl} establishes concentration of $\text{KL}(P^{\hat{z}(Y^n)}, P^{z})$.
 Here, KL($P, Q$) denotes the Kullback-Leibler divergence \citep{Cover-and-Thomas-2nd} between two link probability matrices $P$ and $Q$.
 It is a non-negative and given by

-\begin{lemma} Consider a sequence adjacency matrices $Y^n$ generated by a LPM meeting the criteria provided in Section~\ref{criteria}.
+\begin{lemma} Consider a sequence of adjacency matrices $Y^n$ generated by a LPM meeting the regularity criteria provided in \S\ref{criteria}.
 Further assume that the true latent positions are within